The Witcher 3: Wild Hunt: Awards

 Its accolades are from several events, including the Golden Joystick Awards, The Game Awards, D.I.C.E.
 Awards, Game Developers Choice Awards, SXSW Gaming Awards and the National Academy of Video Game Trade Reviewers (NAVGTR) awards.
 The Witcher 3 was recognized as game of the year by IGN, GameSpot, Game Informer and other gaming publications.
 The game received a Golden Joystick Award for Best Storytelling, Best Visual Design and Best Gaming Moment, and the Game Awards for Best Role-Playing Game and Studio of the Year for CD Projekt Red.
-It won Outstanding Achievement in Game Design, Outstanding Technical Achievement and Outstanding Achievement in Story at the D.I.C.E.
+It won Outstanding Achievement in Game Design, Outstanding Technical Achievement and Outstanding Achievement in Story at the 19th Annual D.I.C.E.
 Awards, and won the Game of the Year and Best Technology awards at the 16th Annual Game Developers Choice Awards.
+A 2023 poll conducted by GQ which surveyed a team of video game journalists across the industry ranked the title as the fifth best video game of all time.